 - The charming island of Corsica is surely one of the most beautiful places in the world.
 Sandwiched between rolling mountains featuring creeks and forests, and 1000 kilometers of coastline, Corsica is a stunner.

 Best season: April and May are the ideal times to go hiking around France.
 You can also enjoy temperate weather in October and November.

 If you’re looking to sip and sample some delectable boozy drinks, then France is a great place to be.
 Known for producing Absinthe, Pastis, Champagne, and Bordeaux, your options for alcohol are numerous.

 - The Champagne route boasts a 700-kilometer stretch, four official routes and many notable Champagne houses and vineyards to choose from.
 Sample the best bubbly straight from the source in Reims and Epernay and enjoy the buzz.

 - French wine is arguably some of the best in the world.
 Try the full-bodied Cabernet Sauvignons, the crisp cold Chardonnays, and the dark and rich Pinot Noirs, right from the barrel in the winery or from a sophisticated cellar of a restaurant in Paris.

 Best season: Any time of the year.

-Dotted around the French countryside, the palaces, some ornate and some crumbling, are testimony to the colorful French nobility.
-Whether you want to tour private estates or medieval castles, you will find a wealth of historical and cultural sightseeing in France.
+Dotted around the French countryside, the palaces, some ornate and some crumbling are testimony to the colorful French nobility.
+Whether you want to tour private estates or medieval castles, you will find a wealth of historical and cultural sights in France.

 - Château Vaux-le-Vicomte, the 17th-century baroque château was a collaboration between an architect (Louis Le Vau), a landscape artist (André le Nôtre), and a painter-decorator (Charles Le Brun).
 Its iconic design even inspired the grand Palace of Versailles.